-The Coordinator of the JDMIP presented the Coordinator's Report on Activities of the ICCAT/Japan Data and Management Improvement Project (JDMIP) 2014 (SCI-009) to the Sub-Committee that describes the activities of the JDMIP since its inception in December 2009.
+The Coordinator of the JDMIP presented the Coordinator's Report on Activities of the ICCAT/Japan Data and Management Improvement Project (JDMIP) 2014 to the Sub-Committee (Appendix 3 to the Report on Statistics & Coordination of Research in 2014) that describes the activities of the JDMIP since its inception in December 2009.
 The ICCAT/Japan Data Management Improvement Project (JDMIP) trust fund has been dedicated to assist developing CPCs to effectively implement ICCAT measures including those related to the monitoring, control and surveillance of tuna fishing activities as well as the improvement of data collection, analysis and reporting.
-Document SCI-008 provides the progress report of activities carried out in the fifth year of the JDMIP as well as a summary of the general outcome as 2014 is a final year of the project.
+The 2014 Secretariat Report provides the progress report of activities carried out in the fifth year of the JDMIP as well as a summary of the general outcome as 2014 is a final year of the project.
 Specifically, the report summarizes 2014 activities including Steering Committee meetings, training programs in Cape Verde and West Africa, enhancement of data collection capabilities in Belize and São Tomé and Príncipe and observer programs in Ghana.
 The JDMIP program also supported attendance at ICCAT meetings throughout the year.